The Rapides Parish Library will be offering 3D Printing to the public at the beginning of May, 2015.

 The purpose of this policy on materials circulation for Rapides Parish Library is to guide in the circulation of materials, based on the Rapides Parish Library Mission Statement.

 The Rapides Parish Library meeting rooms are used for Library (or Library sponsored) activities (programs, conferences, seminars, and exhibits.)
-Meeting rooms are also available to other groups of a civic, cultural, charitable, fraternal, social or educational nature.
-Religious, business and political groups may use the meeting rooms.
+Meeting rooms are also available to other groups of a civic, cultural, charitable, fraternal, social, educational, or religious nature.
+Businesses and groups may use the rooms for non-commercial purposes: staff training, informational presentations on issues of public interest, etc., but not for sales presentations, billable services, club bake sales, etc.

 The mission of the Rapides Parish Library is to promote lifelong learning, enhaced quality of life, and literacy through print, audiovisual and electronic resources.
 The Library staff ensures that all citizens receive the maximum value from available informational, educational, cutural and recreational resources.

 In accordance with R. S. 44:405, and with the Administrative Procedure Act R. S. 49:950 et seq., the Department of State, Division of Archives, Records Management and History has adopted LAC Title 4, Part XVII Records Management Policies and Practices to provide official guidance for state agencies in establishing and maintaining an active records management program as required by R. S. 44:410 et seq.